LeeVaughn/pagination-filter-v3.1/study-guide/walkthrough.md

 Next we will create a for loop that will run once for each object in the `list` parameter.
 We can do this by using the `length` property of `list`.

 Inside the loop, create a conditional statement that checks if `i` is greater than or equal to the `startIndex` variable **and** less than the `endIndex` variable.
-These are the students we want to display on the page.
+The student at these indexes are the ones we want to display on the page.

-If that condition is met, we will create the DOM elements needed to display that student, which we will assign to a variable named `studentItem`.
+If that condition is met, we will create the DOM elements needed to display the student at that index, which we will assign to a variable named `studentItem`.
 We will create these elements using a template literal.
-You will use bracket notation to access the student object at a certain index and dot notation to access the specific properties of that student object.
+Use bracket notation to access the student object at that index and dot notation to access the specific properties of that student object.
 The end result should be elements that look like this:
 ```html
   <li class="student-item cf">
     <div class="student-details">